 Ara macao cyanoptera

-They are found mainly in evergreen y upper jungle.
-It is a lowland species and generally not found above 500
+They are found mainly in evergreen and upper jungle.
+They prefer to spend their time in tall, deciduous trees in forests and near rivers, usually in large, noisy groups.
+It is a lowland species and generally not found above 500 m.

 Rainforest destruction and heavy exploitation for pet trading.
 IUCN Red List: Least concern.